 - On your Mac, press the Option key.

 - Click on the Apple menu and click on System Information or System Report.

-- Select USB cable from the list of options on the left.
+- Select a USB cable from the list of options on the left.

-- There might be a third-party security software preventing iTunes from accessing Apple data or device.
+- There might be third-party security software preventing iTunes from accessing Apple data or devices.
 Therefore, if you see your iPhone, iPad or iPod under USB Device Tree, please disable your security software.

 How to Update your iPod Drivers on Windows

-Sometimes, why your iPod is not showing up in iTunes could be because there is something wrong with Apple’s Mobile Device USB Driver, you can following listed steps to reinstall it.
+Sometimes, why your iPod is not showing up in iTunes could be because there is something wrong with Apple’s Mobile Device USB Driver.

 - Unplug your iPod from your computer.